YouweGit/PimcoreObjectBridge/README.md

 In this example, you would add the ObjectBridge field to Garage.
 The bridge table would be GarageCar.
-GarageCar would have a (single) HREF field to Car.
+GarageCar would have a (single) many to one relation field to Car.

 Fields for example tables: